Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/nodejs-ampli.md

 ### Track

 To track an event, call the event's corresponding function.
-Every event in your tracking plan gets its own function in the Ampli SDK.
+Every event in your tracking plan gets its own function in the Ampli Wrapper.
 The call is structured like this:

 === "TypeScript"